“Anyone can die of a toothache,” said Florida State Representative John Cortes in a Health Innovation Subcommittee meeting last January 2016.

-A toothache is a pain in the teeth and their supporting structure that may be due to dental problems or reflective pain to the teeth by other diseases.
+A toothache is a pain in the teeth and their supporting structures that may be due to dental problems or reflective pain to the teeth due to other diseases.

-It can be an indication of possible infection or inflammation and may be a dull ache or sharp pain, resulting in the tooth’s sensitivity.
+It can be an indication of a possible infection or inflammation.
+Toothaches may feature a dull ache or sharp pain, resulting in the tooth’s sensitivity.

 What Causes of a Toothache?

 - Damaged filling

 Usually, the symptoms of a toothache include sharp, throbbing, and constant tooth pain.
 It may also feature swelling of the tooth’s surrounding areas, fever or a headache, or foul-tasting drainage from the infected tooth.